apalala/grako/README.rst

 * Include files, rule inheritance, and rule inclusion give **Grako** grammars considerable expressive power.

-* Experimental support for direct and indirect left recursion allows for more intuitive grammars.
+* Automatic generation of `Abstract Syntax Trees`_ and Object Models, along with *Model Walkers* and *Code Generators* make analysis and translation approachable

 The parser generator, the run-time support, and the generated parsers have measurably low `Cyclomatic complexity`_.
 At around 5 KLOC_ of Python_, it is possible to study all its source code in a single session.

-The only dependencies are on the Python_ or PyPy_ standard libraries (the proposed regex_ module will be used if installed, colorama_ will be used on trace output if available, and pygraphviz_ is required for generating diagrams).
-For performance beyond what which Python_ or PyPy_ can provide, take a look at the `Grako++`_ project.
+The only dependencies are on the Python_ standard library, yet the regex_ library will be used if installed, and colorama_ will be used on trace output if available.  pygraphviz_ is required for generating diagrams.

-**Grako** is feature-complete and currently being used with complex grammars to parse and translate hundreds of thousands of lines of complex text, including program source files and other structured input.
+**Grako** is feature-complete and currently being used with complex grammars to parse, analyze, and translate hundreds of thousands of lines of input text, including source code in several programming languages.

 .. _`Cyclomatic complexity`: http://en.wikipedia.org/wiki/Cyclomatic_complexity
 .. _KLOC: http://en.wikipedia.org/wiki/KLOC